Subways Are for Sleeping

 Subways Are for Sleeping is a musical produced by David Merrick with book and lyrics by Betty Comden and Adolph Green and music by Jule Styne.
 The original Broadway production played in 1961–62.

 The musical was inspired by an article about subway homelessness in the March 1956 issue of Harper's magazine and a subsequent 1957 book based on it, both by Edmund G. Love, who slept on subway trains throughout the 1950s and encountered many unique individuals.
-With the profits from his book, Love then embarked on a bizarre hobby: over the course of several years, he ate dinner at every restaurant listed in the Manhattan yellow pages directory, visiting them in alphabetical order.
+With the profits from his book, Love then embarked on an extraordinary hobby: over the course of several years, he ate dinner at every restaurant listed in the Manhattan yellow pages directory, visiting them in alphabetical order.
 A previous adaptation of the Harper's article was aired August 3, 1956 on CBS Radio Workshop.

 Synopsis

 Angie McKay is a magazine writer assigned to write a story about a group of well-dressed homeless people sleeping in the New York subway system.
 Their leader is Tom Bailey, a one-man employment agency who finds other drifters odd jobs and sleeping quarters.
 To help research her story, Angie goes undercover and pretends to be a stranded girl from out-of-town.
 Trouble ensues when Tom discovers her real identity.